CheetahRobotics/ftc_app/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/stateMachine/README.md

 #### Other conveniences:

-Telemetry in event driven systems can be a pain.
+Telemetry in event-driven systems can be a pain.
 So this logic has been wrapped and we have a simple way to do it: Simply call `addTelemetry()`:

 ```